ESMValGroup/ESMValTool_sample_data/CONTRIBUTING.md

 `ESMValTool_sample_data` is a subproject of ESMValTool.
 For general documentation about contributing to ESMValTool projects, see the [ESMValTool contributing guidelines][8].

-## Licence
+## License

-By contributing, you agree that your contributions will be licensed under the Apache 2.0 licence.
+By contributing, you agree that your contributions will be licensed under the Apache 2.0 license.

 ## Attribution

-These guidelines were derived from the open-source [template for contribution guidelines from the Netherlands eScience Center][9] licenced under Apache 2.0.
+These guidelines were derived from the open-source [template for contribution guidelines from the Netherlands eScience Center][9] licensed under Apache 2.0.

 [1]: https://help.github.com/articles/about-pull-requests/
 [2]: https://github.com/ESMValGroup/ESMValTool_sample_data/issues